thatvirtualboy/thatvirtualboy.github.io/_posts/2026/2026-3-18-pokemon-social-app.md

 I wanted the opposite.

-I wanted an app where the feed made sense for pulls, slabs, binder flexes, and daily collector conversation.
+I wanted an app where the feed made sense for pulls, slabs, binder flexes, and daily activity.
 I wanted a place where your profile wasn't just a username and avatar, but a reflection of what you actually collect.
 I wanted online trading to feel safer and more thoughtful.
 And I wanted collection tracking to be part of the social experience instead of living in some completely separate app.

 That mindset shaped every part of Route 25.